brendanconnolly/BlogPosts/WeekendTesting/WeekendTesting_4_Heuristics.md

 The more defined the domain is the closer an automated heuristic can approximate it's application.
 For example consider Microsoft Word's grammar check as opposed to a politeness check.
 Grammar has a fixed set of rules, they might be nuanced and complex but there are still rules.
 However, being polite is often more than applying fixed rules to replace words.
 It's more subtle than that, it also varies across different segments of society and the world.

-So we concluded a non native english speaker may see some improvement on the politeness of their writing using this app.
+So we concluded a non native English speaker may see some improvement on the politeness of their writing using this app.
 They could just as easily end up losing meaning in translation by shooting for the highest scores.
 The automated heuristics don't provide context or insight to the user.
 You aren't learning if you don't understand the actions that are being taken.

 Just when I was starting to feel like I had gotten all I could out of the session the second bomb dropped...